diegofgf/SilentVoices/part2draft.md

 He saw that same shadow in Blondie's lost gaze tonight.

-*Am'I to blame?* He wonders; perhaps his eyes are just a reflection of hers, evoked by a sense of guilt that grows since they met.
+*Am'I to blame?* He wonders; perhaps his eyes are just a reflection of hers, evoked by a growing weight he carries since they met.

 Violins and chorus of melodic voices build up in the background, and the dancefloor relaxes to a minimal sway, resembling boats in a windless bay.
 The mood of the tone drifts his mind to the innocent girl she was.
-He stares into the glass, and through the dark amber lagoon, his restless thoughts sail toward that fateful night in the past.
+He stares into the glass, and through the dark amber lagoon, his restless thoughts sail toward that fateful night years ago.

 ### Chapter II - Lightning